divonlan/genozip/windows/readme.txt

 Usage: genozip [options]... [files]...
        genounzip [options]... [files]...
        genocat [options]... [files]...
+       genols files

 Actions - use at most one of these actions:
    -z --compress     Compress a .vcf, .vcf.gz or .vcf.bz2 file (Yes!
 You can compress an already-compressed file).
                      The source file is left unchanged.
-This is the default action for genozip -d --decompress   Decompress a .vcf.genozip file.
+This is the default action of genozip -d --decompress   Decompress a .vcf.genozip file.
 The .vcf .genozip file is left unchanged.
-                     This is the default action for genounzip -l --list         List the compression ratios of the .vcf.genozip files -t --test         Test genozip.
+                     This is the default action of genounzip -l --list         List the compression ratios of the .vcf.genozip files This is the default action of genols -t --test         Test genozip.
 Compress the .vcf file(s), uncompress, and then compare the result to the original .vcf - all in memory without writing to any file -h --help         Show this help page